JLCode-tech/build-demo-tooling/README.md

 ## Overview

 This repository contains an automated GitOps-driven local Kubernetes demo environment.
-It enables team members to easily deploy repeatable Kubernetes clusters and workloads
+It enables team members to easily deploy repeatable Kubernetes clusters and workloads:
-on Apple Silicon MacBook Pro (M1/M2) devices using:

 - K3s for Lightweight Kubernetes clusters
 - Podman as container runtime